Legal help

 Some organisations focus on supporting people in a local area or a particular demographic, such as young workers.

-You can also find a community legal service near you at Community Legal Centres Australia.
+You can find a community legal service near you at Community Legal Centres Australia.

 Workplace Advice Service

-The Fair Work Commission’s (the Commission) Workplace Advice Service connects eligible employees and employers with free legal help.
+The Fair Work Commission (the Commission) provides a Workplace Advice Service that connects eligible employees and employers with free legal help.
 The service is available for employment issues that involve:

 - dismissal